 Our policy is to use a positive attitude to discipline rather than simply issue punishments for bad behaviour.
-Praise and encouragement are seen as very important, from an encouraging smile to a quiet word, a public word in assembly, written comments on work, or a visit to other staff, including the Head, to show special achievements.
+Praise and encouragement are seen as very important, from an encouraging smile to a quiet word, a public word in assembly, written comments on work, or a visit to other staff, including the Head and Deputy Head to show special achievements.

 We use a system of house points.
 These are awarded for good work and behaviour.
 They are totalled every week for each house team, with the weekly and running totals announced in the celebration assembly.
-The house team with the highest total at the end of the term has a special treat chosen by them in liaison with the Head of Juniors.
+The house team with the highest total at the end of the term has a special treat chosen by them in liaison with the Head of Teaching and Learning.
 The pupils are thus encouraged to work not only for themselves but for the 'good of the House'.

-Certificates for good work and behaviour are awarded in the weekly celebration assembly and pupils can be nominated for a Rights Respecting Schools Award golden ticket.
-In class pupils can be recognised for good attitude and behaviour by having their name on 'the sun' of the class behaviour chart.
+Certificates for good work and behaviour are awarded in the weekly celebration assembly.
+In class pupils can be recognised for good attitude and behaviour.

 Our discipline aims to be firm and fair.
 While misbehaviour is checked immediately, the individual circumstances of each child are carefully monitored by tutors and pastoral staff so that staff are aware of any extenuating circumstances.
 The school's pastoral care system is an integral part of every child's daily school life.
 Its aim is to develop the social, moral, personal and educational wellbeing of the child through discussion, interaction and awareness of issues appropriate to the age of the child.
-This is normally lead by the form teacher but all teachers have a responsibility through their lessons to encourage and support students to be better citizens.
+This is normally lead by the form teacher, but all teachers have a responsibility through their lessons to encourage and support students to be better citizens.
 We believe that the better the rapport between pupil and staff, the less the students will 'step out of line'.
 An appropriate verbal rebuke or encouragement, together with an explanation the pupil clearly understands, is an important part of the discipline process.